benbenz/katapult/notes.md

   - [x] preprocess environnement links: adds env_name to single environment and scripts if not there
   - [x] sanity checks:
     - [x] check that env_name links are correct in scripts
-  - [x] get_environment(name) in CloudRunProvider
+  - [x] get_environment(name) in CloudSendProvider
   - [x] don't forget to sort the upload_files by value !!!
 When computing the script hash !
   - [x] use input file name for script_hash too
-  - [x] use absolute file names to be more robust (if cloudrun runs somewhere else with same relative oath .
+  - [x] use absolute file names to be more robust (if cloudsend runs somewhere else with same relative oath .
 This should give a different hash).
 This applies to uploaded files, script file path, NOT command path and input file
-  - [x] move ALL env_obj logic to CloudRunEnvironment class.
+  - [x] move ALL env_obj logic to CloudSendEnvironment class.
 Basically only the create object in AWSProvider
   - [x] we should be able to also initialize env hash n the init method of the class _init_(self,env_config)
   - [x] rename C like AWS method to aws_create_instance() etc.
   - [x] remove script hash from ScriptRuntimeInfo
   - [x] create ClourRunJob with script hash
   - [x] change Script to Job ?
-  - [x] put a lot more methods in CloudRun base class.
+  - [x] put a lot more methods in CloudSend base class.
 Basically on create_objects and maybe wait_for ?
 But we could use class even for that ...
   - [x] save command in process directory
   - [x] make state.sh handle multiple uid/pid
   - [ ] create a getByName state (using the command line)